 A. Bullying situations will be handled in the same manner as all discipline situations.
 While student confidentiality is important in some cases, addressing student to student behaviors without both or all parties being involved with the resolution is difficult.
-The administration is under no obligation to share student consequences with other students or parents.
+The administration is under no obligation to share student consequences with other students, parents or volunteers.